The Way We Were

 Bay Ridge Place

-SHOW ESSAY contributed by Nicole Fennimore
+CURATORIAL ESSAY contributed by Nicole Fennimore

 In Book X of Homer’s Odyssey, the witch Circe directs the poem’s hero to pay honor and heed to the dead before continuing on his course towards Ithaca.
 As if subsumed by those very waves which will enfold and swallow his own men, Odysseus succumbs to the pull of the past before reemerging on his journey home.